This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Dizziness, a severe headache, or vision loss

-- Your lips or nailbeds are blue or white.
+- Your lips or fingers are blue or white at rest.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.